 India has always been a leading figure in photovoltaic energy, our solar installed capacity reached 37.627 GW as of 31 March 2020.

-It’s clear that solar energy is paving its path towards global dominance, but that shouldn’t be the only reason to jump into the bandwagon and switch over to it, right?
+It’s clear that solar energy is paving its path toward global dominance, but that shouldn’t be the only reason to jump into the bandwagon and switch over to it, right?

 Why is solar energy a smart alternative, then?